Phone-Sex Operator Brings Minimum-Wage Class Action

 Though the company offers incentives to earn more, Cannon says Tele Pay includes in her average call length prank calls, dropped calls and technical errors to pay employees wages that are below the national minimum wage of $7.25 per hour.

-Cannon claims Teleplay makes it almost impossible for employees to track their time and account accurately for how long they have worked.
+Cannon claims Tele Pay makes it almost impossible for employees to track their time and account accurately for how long they have worked.

 Workers are allegedly cajoled by a supervisor named “Don” to keep customers on the line for as long as possible, and the company demands that its workers answer calls on the first ring and conducts daily tests to make sure the employees are complying, Cannon claims.